ICantMakeThings/NiceTOTP/README.md

 # More Info / 1 Month Review
-Using it for one month, The battery has been used up ~20% (750mAh supposedly)
+Using it for one month, The battery has been used up ~20% (750mAh supposedly) 2 month update, it still only has been used up 20%.. so ye

 The RTC drifted a whoping 8 seconds in that month, I mean what?!